stephenlynch-ops/Code-Cracker/README.md

 ## User goals

-- Users are challanged by the ever increasing difficulty of the times tables as they increase
+- Users are challenged by the ever increasing difficulty of the times tables as they increase
 - Users are given a 'level reached' score when they fail a level
 - The 'level reached' score is logged in the game history section
 - The game history section acts as a target for future games
-- As each user is required to enter thier name it can be played by mulitiple players each trying to get further than the other players
+- As each user is required to enter their name it can be played by multiple players each trying to get further than the other players

 ## Structure of the website